-Concurrent with the Company's execution of the Campus Lease, as a security deposit, the Company delivered to the Landlord a letter of credit in the amount of \$12.5 million which amount will decrease to: (i) \$6.3 million on the fifth (5th) anniversary of the Rent Commencement Date (as defined in the Campus Lease); (ii) \$3.1 million on the eighth (8th) anniversary of the Rent Commencement Date; and (iii) \$0 in the event the Company receives certain credit ratings; provided the Company is not then in default of its obligations under the Campus Lease.
-The letter of credit is secured by a \$12.6 million deposit included in the Company's condensed consolidated balance sheets as "Restricted cash, non-current" as of June 29, 2024 and December 31, 2023.
+Concurrent with the Company's execution of the Campus Lease, the Company delivered to the Landlord a letter of credit in the amount of \$12.5 million as security for the performance of its obligations under the Campus Lease, which amount will decrease to: (i) \$6.3 million on the fifth (5th) anniversary of the Rent Commencement Date (as defined in the Campus Lease); (ii) \$3.1 million on the eighth (8th) anniversary of the Rent Commencement Date; and (iii) \$0 in the event the Company receives certain credit ratings; provided the Company is not then in default of its obligations under the Campus Lease.
+The letter of credit is secured by a \$12.6 million deposit included in the Company's condensed consolidated balance sheets as "Restricted cash, non-current" as of September 28, 2024 and December 31, 2023.